ilkilab/agorakube-docs/www/docs/tutorials/deploy_agorakube.md

 It will create a Pair of keys that you will use for you SSH connection

-I suggest letting everything by default for this tutorial, by letting everything by default you will be able to copy and paste most of the code provided in this tutorial.
+I suggest letting everything by default for this tutorial, so you will be able to copy and paste most of the code provided in this tutorial.

 Once you have created your pair of keys, do not forget to set the public key (here id_rsa.pub) in the other machine in /home/youruser/.ssh/authorized_keys or use ssh-copy-id (the password for vagrant user is vagrant)

 ## Modify the hosts file

 Now, you need to modify the hosts file of Agorakube.
-This s file is composed of 5 parts.
+This file is composed of 6 parts.
 The first one is the group deploy.
-In this group, you will declared you deploy machine to Ansible.
+In this group, you will declare your deploy machine.
-The second is for declaring the master machines, the third is for etcd, the fourth is for worker and the fifth is for declaring 1 master IP that can be public or local and the SSH connection settings.
+The second is for declaring the master machines, the third is for etcd, the fourth is for worker, the fifth is for declaring storage machines and the last is used to declare one IP that is used to publish K8S control plan.
+(In a production environment this IP is a LoadBalancer that announce K8S masters - port 6443)

 Below the original file from the project.
 You have to modify it with your own specification.